harshitpaunikar1/Project-8/.github/project-buildup-history.md

 - Task summary: Tried adding L2 regularization to the regression model to see if it helped with the variance issue identified last session.
 Did a small alpha sweep and found the optimal range.
 Also looked at whether log-transforming the target variable would help since the price distribution had a noticeable right skew.
 It did — both the residual plot and the CV scores improved.
 Updated the notebook to document the transformation and its inverse for interpretability.
 - Deliverable: Log target transform added, regularization tuned.
 CV scores improved.
+## 2021-10-18 - Day 7: Ensemble attempt

+- Task summary: Tried stacking a gradient boosting model on top of the linear baseline for Housing Price Prediction.
+The idea was to let the tree-based model pick up the non-linear patterns the linear model was missing.
+The improvement was real but modest — about 4 percent lower RMSE on validation.
+The bigger benefit was that the stacked model was less sensitive to the outlier properties that had been causing spikes in the single-model predictions.
+Spent the afternoon writing up the comparison and making sure both models were saved properly.
+- Deliverable: Stacking adds modest lift.
+More important: reduces sensitivity to outliers.